Kaiyodu Kai: Soundtrack

 The film score and the soundtrack were composed by Banapathra.
 The soundtrack features 6 tracks.

-Release
+Reception

 Malini Mannath of Chennai Online opined that "The script defies logic many a time, and Manic's explanation for his actions are not convincing either.
 Arvind and Yugendar as Raja and Manic, try to fit into their roles, but are bogged down by an inadequate script".